liumichael/facecard/deliverables/iteration-03.review.md

 	By implementing theses features, user experience should significantly improve due to the reduction of clutter and easier access to important information.

 * Space repitition
-	* Alongside the sharing and group aspect of our website, this feature represents the core identity of our application.
-We plan on implementing this feature by utilizing the already completed notifications utility and combining it with an algorithm that keeps track of the users performance and time interval between attempts.
+	* Alongside the sharing and group aspect of our website, this feature represents a core component of our application.
+We plan on implementing this feature by utilizing the already completed notifications function and combining it with an algorithm that tracks user performance and frequency to calculate when users should study a cue card.